Lena Christ: Significance and reception

 Gunna Wendt describes in her biography that for Lena Christ writing was a "line of escape", which allowed her to not just suffer her live passively, but to shape it actively.
 Thus powerlessness became the power of a creator.
-Monika Baumgartner in 1981 played the title role in the film adaptation of Die Rumplhanni, where, according to her own statements, she aggressively sought for with role with Rainer Wolffhardt.
+Monika Baumgartner in 1981 played the title role in the film adaptation of Die Rumplhanni, where, according to her own statements, she aggressively sought for the role with Rainer Wolffhardt.
 Baumgartner showed herself enthusiastic of Lena Christ, whose opus she compared to that of Oskar Maria Graf: "This language, this unwieldiness, that is more Graf, with him it creaks just like that.
 Ludwig Thoma is much smoother there."

 Ghemela Adler asserted in her dissertation that Peter Benedix shaped the image of Lena Christ to this day.
 As representative of the conservative-traditionalistic Heimatkunst movement he declared Lena Christ to a "primitive-childlike woman", whose art of storytelling was "instinctive".
 He described his wife, notably decades later, as a physically and psychically sick woman, who needed care and guidance.
 He called Lena Christ an uneducated child-woman, who drew her works from the subconscious.
 This interpretation was followed in part by biographer Günter Goepfert.
 Marita Panzer objects to such constructions.
 According to her Lena Christ was an intelligent and artistically talented woman, full of creativity and funny ideas.
 Already in 1998 Ingrid Reuther insisted that the biography of Lena Christ was in need of revision.
 The biography by Peter Benedix in large parts lacked the appropriate distance and was full of one-sided portrayals.
 Benedix’ biography read like a vindication, the vindication of a man who literarily stood in the shadow of his wife throughout his live, but presented himself as her discoverer and mentor.
 For years he disputed with Lena Christ's daughters for royalties and exploitation rights.
 Dominik Baur points out that Benedix, despite to his credit having recognized Lena Christ's talent, and also having disadviced her against typical heimat literature in the vein of Thoma und Ganghofer, but rather having pointed her to representatives of realism like Jeremias Gotthelf and Gottfried Keller, was an "unpleasant type", an ambivalent if not shady character.
 Instead of dissuading her from the suicide, he confirmed her in this intention.
 Author Asta Scheib holds the same view, that he talked her into the suicide to profit from it afterwards.
 In excessive overconfidence he inflated his role as Christ's discoverer.
 He published the biography Der Weg der Lena Christ (the way of Lena Christ) in 1940, exactly after twenty years, when the period of limitation had expired, in which he acknowledged for the first time that he had acquired the poison for Lena Christ.